Oriental Peach Moth

-The adult moths are grey to brown with a pattern on each forewing which includes a complex pale patch near the middle of the inner margin The wingspan is about 1.3 cms.
+The adult moths are grey to brown with a pattern on each forewing which includes a complex pale patch near the middle of the hind margin, and diagonal stripes along the costa.
+The wingspan is about 1.3 cms.
 In courtship, the male moth emits pheromones from hairs on the tip of the abdomen, which the females find attractive.

 The species is found over much of the world including for example